 Days 4 and 5 – Making your way through Sedona, Red Rock State Park and catching your plane back home in Phoenix.

 Drive through the Old Creek Canyon, have a picnic at the Crescent Moon Picnic Site, stop by the Bell Rock, the Cathedral Rock and top all of it with a visit to the Chapel of the Holy Cross.
-If it isn’t too hot and your family would enjoy a hike, there are thousands of trails with all levels of difficulty waiting to be explored.
+If it isn’t too hot and your family would enjoy a hike, there are hundreds of trails with all levels of difficulty waiting to be explored.